Friz-zy/pyspaces/docs/pyspaces/cloning.md

 of course inconvenient for command-line use.
 Thus, we permit the use of commas to delimit records in this string, and replace them with newlines before writing the string to the file.

+    Raises:

+    * IOError: do not have permission to write to a file.
+Child will be killed with signal.SIGKILL.

 - **wait** (self, timeout=None)